-Camera and direct sound workshop (Carlos Muñoz y Alejandra Molina)
+Camera and direct sound practice (Carlos Muñoz y Alejandra Molina)

 Objectives: In documentaries it is necessary to learn good theoretical and historical concepts, but as an artistic discipline it also needs a technical team.
 Learning technical skills provides decisive tools and, most importantly, freedom and independence.